kronick/workflow-engine/README.md

 - [ ] References between resources
 - [x] Decide if expressions need to be async (for loading references).
 Or use continuations?
 - [ ] DFS / Topo sort for calculated fields and references
-- [ ] Input objects to transitions &
+- [x] Input objects to transitions & actions
-      actions
+- [x] Input validation on actions
+- [ ] Refactor input validation to specify field that error should be reported on
 - [ ] E-mails and other side effects in actions
 - [ ] Automatic role assignment (ball-in-court if a condition is met, etc)
 - [x] [Demo frontend](demo/README.md) (run engine client-side)